Swiss Air-Rescue Rega, to home page

 In addition, the app features a map function that displays the caller's current position, or calculates the coordinates of any location on the map, and shows this data in various formats.

-If you have called an alarm center - such as 1414 (Rega) or 144 (ambulance) - by mobile phone within the last two hours, these emergency services are able to determine with which mobile radio antenna or network cell you were last in contact.
+• If you have called an alarm centre - such as 1414 (Rega) or 144 (ambulance) - by mobile phone within the last two hours, these emergency services are able to determine with which mobile radio antenna or network cell you were last in contact.
 However, due to the broad coverage range provided by the mobile radio antennae, in the mountains this position-finding method is not very accurate; sometimes it can deviate by several dozen kilometres.
 Nevertheless, it is one more method of swiftly pinpointing a possible location.
 However, currently this procedure does not work with all mobile phones.

 If you are in possession of a smartphone, it is worthwhile downloading Rega's free mobile application: